Henry Chadwick (writer): Promotion of the game

-In 1867 he accompanied the National Base Ball Club of Washington D.C. on their inaugural national tour, as their official scorer.
+In 1867, he accompanied the National Base Ball Club of Washington, D.C., on their inaugural national tour, as their official scorer.
 The next year, Chadwick wrote the first hardcover baseball book, The Game of Base Ball.
-In 1874 was instrumental in organizing a tour of England which included games of both baseball and cricket.
+In 1874, he was instrumental in organizing a tour of England which included games of both baseball and cricket.
 In his role as journalist, he campaigned against the detrimental effects on the game of both alcohol and gambling.

 Despite a friendship with Albert Spalding, Chadwick was scornful of the attempts to have Abner Doubleday declared the inventor of baseball.
 "He means well", said Chadwick, "but he don't know".
 Chadwick later willed his baseball library to Spalding.

 Author William Cook wrote that "Chadwick was at times a bit self-aggrandizing, but his heart was always deeply rooted in looking after the best interest of the game."
 An 1876 Chicago Tribune article attacked Chadwick's status as the father of baseball, saying in part that Chadwick "has had enough experience to have made himself a man of respect had heaven but given him a head ... he proceeded to call himself the '"Father of the Game,' and to assume much on the strength of the title.
 But he found an unruly child, and one which disinherited him with rapidity and ease."
 Cook writes that Chadwick may have been a victim of "Western journalism", a sensationalized style of writing.